-Got a Honor Watch ES-21C to replace the Honor Band 5 I have had for half a year.
+Got a Honor Watch ES-21C to replace the Honor Band 5 I have had for half a year in October.
+(And later a Band 6)

-Except the obvious larger screen, the Watch ES and Band 5, are functional identical, with some newer software in the Watch ES.
+Except the obvious visual differences, the Watch ES, Band 5 and 6, are functional identical, with some newer software in the Watch ES and band 6.

-After almost a week, I see no drawbacks in the upgrade, only pluses.
-Well it is 33g vs 21g, but both are very light.
-The band need to be somewhat tight for at device like this to function, and the discomfort of this far exceeds the felt weight of both.
+After months I see no drawbacks in the upgrade from the Band 5 to Watch ES, only pluses, And yesterday I got the Band 6.
+Well it is 33g vs 25g vs 21g (including the rubber strap), but all are very light.
+The strap need to be somewhat tight for at device like this to function, and the discomfort of this far exceeds the felt weight of them all.

-As can be seen it even sticks up slightly less, despite objective measuring the devices says otherwise 12.2mm for the Watch ES vs 11.6mm for the Band 5 (it is a matter of how the shapes works on the arm)
+As can be seen the Watch ES even sticks up slightly less, despite objective measuring the devices says otherwise 12.2mm for the Watch ES vs 11.6mm for the Band 5 (it is a matter of how the shapes works on the arm)

-Also note on the first images and the below, how the curvature of the band matters, if you do not have a fat arm.
+Also note on the first images and the below, how the curvature of the band matters for the Watch ES, if you do not have a fat arm.

-The “Huawei Watch Fit” is close to physical identical to the Watch ES, though its band attachment is curving away (as the Band 5), making the Watch ES variant more suitable for a lesser arm.
+The “Huawei Watch Fit” is close to physical identical to the Watch ES, though its band attachment is curving away (as the Band 5&6), making the Watch ES variant more suitable for a lesser arm.
 But if you got a sufficiently fat arm then the band attachment of the Huawei variant looks better IMHO.
-On the other hand the Watch ES uses a standard band attachment, so can be changed to say a Milanese band…. (already ordered…)
+On the other hand the Watch ES uses a standard band attachment, so can be changed to say a Milanese band…. (already ordered…) The Ban6 looks most like a slightly miniaturized version of the Huawei variant

-The case width is approximately 30.5mm (30.0mm excluding the button), vs about 17.4mm.
-So the general feeling is that it is a widened Band 5 with larger display
+The case width is approximately 30.5mm (30.0mm excluding the button), vs about 25.5 respectively 17.4mm.
+So the general feeling is that he new ones are both a widened Band 5 with larger display

-So compared to the many pill-box on a string ‘smart’ watches, this lands as a hybrid with the decent width.
+So compared to the many pill-box on a string ‘smart’ watches, the Watch ES lands as a hybrid with the decent width.
 So you can see it as a rather wide band or compact watch.
 Personally I see this 3cm as right on the sweet-spot.
-It could have been compressed a bit in the other direction to better fit more women and children, but is enough for my arm.
+The Band 6 is also compressed a bit in the other direction to better fit more women and children, but both the new works on my arm.

 Here seen with the closest to a white German shepherd in the default watch faces, to show the full display areas on both: